kloeesas/Wondershare-Filmora-Installation-and-Pre-Activation-Download/README.md

 ### 1. Uninstall any previous version of Filmora :
 - Go to `Control Panel` > `Programs and Features`.
-- Find `Internet Download Manager` and uninstall it.
+- Find `Wondershare-Filmora` and uninstall it.
 ### 2. Download the cracked version:
 - Download This Repo
 - Extract the contents if you downloaded the ZIP file.